24 HOUR POINT IN TIME (PIT) COUNT OF HOMELESS INDIVIDUALS AND FAMILIES

-#1-PRE-PIT COMMUNITY OUTREACH VOLUNTEERS USE THESE (Must complete assignment between January 15th and 30th) :
+#1-PRE-PIT COMMUNITY REACH-OUT VOLUNTEERS USE THESE (Must complete assignment between January 15th and 29th) :

 The Northwest Michigan Coalition to End Homelessness is seeking VOLUNTEERS to reach out to local businesses and agencies in preparation for the annual Point In Time count of people living on the streets, woods, and in places that are not safe as permanent housing.
 Volunteers need reliable transportation and must complete the assignment between January 15th and 30th.
 Volunteers will be provided with an assignment list of locations, brief training, and all needed supplies.
 To VOLUNTEER, follow the links below to choose the geographic area you would like to serve.

 Please click here to watch the 11 minute training video first!

 Sign Up here: